spiral/docs/cycle/configuration.md

-# Cycle ORM - Configuration
+# Cycle ORM - Installation and Configuration
 Cycle ORM is included into default [Web skeleton](https://github.com/spiral/app).

 To enable full ORM integration in other skeletons use following bootloaders: